 - 4.1.
-Practices must indicate their willingness in writing to the Commissioner to participate in this ES before 23:59pm on 30 June 2024 and provide to the Commissioner their planning assumption on the number of vaccines they expect to administer under this ES, unless otherwise agreed by the Commissioner. - 4.2.
-Where the medical condition of a Patient is such that, in the reasonable opinion of the Practice, attendance of the Patient is required and it would be inappropriate for the Patient to attend at the practice premises, the Practice must provide the influenza vaccination to the Patient at another location and the Practice must make all reasonable efforts to ensure the Patient is vaccinated.
+Practices must indicate their willingness in writing to the Commissioner to participate in this ES before 23:59pm on 20 August 2025 and provide to the Commissioner their planning assumption on the number of vaccines they expect to administer under this ES, unless otherwise agreed by the Commissioner. - 4.2.
+Where the medical condition of a Patient is such that, in the reasonable opinion of the Practice, attendance of the Patient is required and it would be inappropriate for the Patient to attend at the practice premises, the Practice must provide the influenza vaccination to the Patient at another location and the Practice must make all reasonable efforts to ensure the Patient is vaccinated. - 4.3.

-- 4.3.
 Practices must make arrangements to vaccinate Patients resident in care homes. - 4.4.
-The Commissioner may be able to support Practices to work with community partners and other local providers, as appropriate, to identify pragmatic local solutions to vaccinating Patients where paragraph 4.2 and 4.3 applies, at locations other than the practice premises. - 4.5.
-Subject to paragraph 4.6, payment and activity recording will be managed using the Calculating Quality Reporting Service (CQRS)1 and all Practices must sign-up to CQRS by no later than 23:59 on 31 July 2024 unless otherwise notified by the commissioner.
+The Commissioner may be able to support Practices to work with community partners and other local providers, as appropriate, to identify

+- pragmatic local solutions to vaccinating Patients where paragraph 4.2 and 4.3 applies, at locations other than the practice premises. - 4.5.
+Subject to paragraph 4.6, payment and activity recording will be managed using the Calculating Quality Reporting Service (CQRS)1 and all Practices must sign-up to CQRS by no later than 23:59 on 20 August 2025 unless otherwise notified by the commissioner.
 Payment under this ES is conditional on Practices: - 4.5.1. entering into this ES, including any variations and updates; - 4.5.2. complying with the requirements of this ES; and - 4.5.3. completing the influenza vaccination or course of influenza vaccinations (where multiple doses are required) to Patients (unless exceptional circumstances apply). - 4.6.
-Where the Practice delivers influenza vaccinations through coadministration with COVID-19 vaccinations as part of a PCN grouping, or synergistically2 administers influenza vaccinations with COVID-19 vaccinations as part of a PCN grouping, then the Practice must: - 4.6.1. comply with the terms of the COVID-19 ES; - 4.6.2. have in place a COVID-19 ES Vaccination Collaboration Agreement; and - 4.6.3. ensure that the delivery of influenza vaccinations through coadministration with COVID-19 vaccinations, or synergistically administer influenza vaccinations as part of a PCN Grouping, is in accordance with paragraph 11.11 and in respect of those co-
+Where the Practice delivers influenza vaccinations through coadministration with COVID-19 vaccinations as part of a PCN grouping, or synergistically2 administers influenza vaccinations with COVID-19 vaccinations as part of a PCN grouping, then the Practice must: - 4.6.1. comply with the terms of the COVID-19 ES; - 4.6.2. have in place a COVID-19 ES Vaccination Collaboration Agreement; and - 4.6.3. ensure that the delivery of influenza vaccinations through coadministration with COVID-19 vaccinations, or synergistically administer influenza vaccinations as part of a PCN grouping, is in accordance with paragraph 11.11 and in respect of those coadministered and/or synergistically administered influenza vaccinations only. - 4.7.
+A Practice's participation in this ES shall only continue for so long as it is in compliance with its terms.